-We recall the definition of the logarithm-Sobolev inequality (LSI), which is known to be important for the exponential convergence towards the asymptotic invariant measure for the Langevin equation and plays a key role in our estimates for the reverse-time SDE, as well.
+We recall the definition of the logarithmic Sobolev inequality (LSI).
+The LSI is known to be important for the exponential convergence towards the asymptotic invariant measure for the Langevin equation and plays a key role in our estimates for the reverse-time SDE, as well.